Know Your Focus Keyword or Keywords

 Even with a popular tool like Yoast, being told that your content’s readability needs improvement may not be useful feedback for you.
 Sometimes the content analysis tools won’t work properly, or not work at all.
 You may need to seek out someone to do your SEO editing for you.
 Fortunately, it’s usually a quick task.
 The tweaks not only could help your content rank better for important keyword phrases.
 But your content will also read better and be more valuable to your target audience as a result.

 Write W.A.V.E.
-Media offers affordable content analysis for SEO and SEO editing services on any budget.
+Media offers affordable content analysis for SEO and SEO editing services.
 We’d love to help!
-Contact us today!